 The part-time MSc programmes are eligible for the government's postgraduate loan scheme and must be completed in two years.

-The modular MSc programmes are not eligible for the postgraduate loan, but this route has that advantage that it allows you to complete the degree over the maximum period possible (4 years).
+The modular MSc programmes are not eligible for the postgraduate loan, but this route has the advantage of allowing you up to four years to complete the course.
 We generally advise that you register as a modular degree student if you do not plan to apply for a PG Loan.
-For students in full-time employment the modular MSc is the best option, because balancing the demands of your employer, your studies and your family and social life is difficult.
-Completing the study programme in two years is very intense, if you are in employment.
+For students in full-time employment the modular MSc is the best option, as balancing the demands of your employment, studies and social commitments is extremely difficult.
+Studying part-time (two years) while employed full-time is something we advise against.

 The taught course units are delivered in an intensive teaching style to enable learning to take place by day-long release from work over a period of five consecutive weeks.
 During the sixth week you will be working on coursework so you will not physically need to be at the University.
 This ‘short and fat’ format of MSc courses enables students to fit them around work commitments.

 Course units are typically delivered in one of 4 periods that span the academic year.
 The periods for the following academic year are as follows:

 - Period 1 commencing: Last week in September for 6 weeks

 - Period 2 commencing: Beginning of November for 6 weeks